This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In most cases, ataxic cerebral palsy isn’t diagnosed until the child shows developmental delays.

-When children start to display awkward movements, difficulty following objects with the eyes, or problems grasping things, parents generally seek medical advice that provides the diagnosis.
+When children start to display awkward movements, difficulty following objects with their eyes, or problems grasping things, parents generally seek medical advice that provides the diagnosis.

-Therefore, ataxic cerebral palsy isn’t usually diagnosed until around 3 to 18 months, after doctors perform an examination and often a series of tests.[4]
+Ataxic cerebral palsy is usually diagnosed by the age of two after doctors perform an examination and often a series of tests.[3]
+Earlier diagnosis can be difficult unless the child has additional related health issues.

 It’s important to ensure your baby gets regular medical checkups, especially during the infancy and toddler stages, so that physicians can start treatment as early as possible.[5]